 Attend local auctions to explore distressed properties that qualify for a subject-to deal.

-Be sure to consult with professionals such as real estate attorneys and financial advisors to make sure that you understand the legal and financial implications of taking over a property subject to the existing mortgage.
+Be sure to consult with real estate attorneys and financial advisors.
+This way, you understand the legal and economic implications of taking over a property subject to the existing mortgage.

 Buyers and sellers can consider different types of subject-to real estate deals.